Vocal Presence – Using your Voice to Own the Space

 Keeping the breath going across your vocal cords will also prevent another common vocal issue: swallowing or ‘grinding’ the ends of sentences (also known as vocal fry).
 ‘Grinding’ is particularly common in women.
 If you’re not sure what I mean, here is a recent article with examples of speakers with vocal fry.

 When we breath in a new, stronger way, it’s easy to try to do too much.
-Don’t take deep breaths – if you’re nervous, that will just cause you to start hyper-ventilating (taking in too much air).
+Don’t take deep breaths – if you’re nervous, that will just cause you to start hyper-ventilating (taking in too much air!).
 Just allow the air into your lungs, don’t force or strain.
-Talking of strain, this leads us to the second common issue: tension.

 Finally, remember: if you practise when you’re in normal, everyday situations, you’ll be able to access a calming breath when you’re under pressure.